MuhammadSubhan123321/beginner-js-projects./README.md

 📂 Projects Inside

--Greeting
+1. **Greeting App**

-Lets the user enter their name and greets them.
+   - Lets the user enter their name and greets them.

-If no name is provided, it defaults to "Hi, there".
+   - If no name is provided, it defaults to `"Hi, there"`.

-Demonstrates: variables, conditionals, input/output.

--Distance Converter
+2. **Distance Converter**

-Converts distances between miles, kilometers, and feet.
+   - Converts distances between miles, kilometers, and feet.

-User selects a conversion type and inputs a value.

-Demonstrates: functions, user choice handling, mathematical operations.

--🎮 Rock–Paper–Scissors Game

-A simple Rock–Paper–Scissors game built with HTML and JavaScript where the player competes against the computer.

-🕹️ How to Play

-Open index.html in your browser.

-Choose one of the options: Rock, Paper, or Scissors.

-The computer randomly selects its move.

-An alert box shows:

-Your choice

-The computer’s choice

-The game result (Win, Lose, or Tie)

-✨ Features

-Player selects move via buttons.

-Computer move is generated randomly using Math.random().

-Game logic checks all possible outcomes.

-Result displayed in an easy-to-read alert.

-(More projects will be added as I continue learning!)
+   - Demonstrates math operations and conditionals.

+3. **Rock–Paper–Scissors Game**
+   - Classic game vs. computer with random moves.
+   - Tracks wins, losses, and ties using objects + localStorage.

+4. **Amazon Products (Objects Practice)**
+   - Demonstrates object manipulation:
+     - Updating values
+     - Adding new properties
+     - Comparing products

 🛠️ Tech Stack